 - In the "Summary" window is the listing of your courses.
 In the "Action" column, select the "Web Withdrawal" option for the course you wish to withdraw from.

 - Select the "Submit" button.

 The following restrictions will prevent a student from withdrawing via DrexelOne:

-- Students in the School of Education, Graduate students in the College of Nursing & Health Professions, and Graduate School of Biomedical Engineering students will not be able to withdraw from a course electronically.
+- Graduate students in the College of Nursing & Health Professions and Graduate School of Biomedical Engineering will not be able to withdraw from a course electronically.
 These students should use the Course Withdrawal Form [PDF] and collect the signatures of both their course instructor and academic advisor prior to submission.

 - Withdrawing from non-web viewable courses (likely, if the student was registered for a course by the academic department or college, it is non-web viewable-example COOP 101).
 Students should use the Course Withdrawal Form [PDF] to withdraw from these courses.